rlee56800/LMTUAV/Collision Avoidance/SIM/README.md

 # Simulation
 These files are using for simulation:
-* Open Mission Planner Simulation, select fixed-wing vehicle.
+* Open Mission Planner Simulation, select plane
 * Open terminal and type: python sim.py

 # Install Libraries: